-The institution reviews each procurement to determine whether it could be fulfilled by a Supported Business, whilst remaining compliant with EU and Scottish Procurement Legislation and ensuring value for money for the institution (using the only Supported Business register currently available and published by Ready for Business).
+Abertay University reviews appropriate procurements to determine whether subsequent contracts could be fulfilled by a Supported Business, whilst remaining compliant with EU and Scottish Procurement Legislation and ensuring value for money for the institution (using the only Supported Business register currently available and published by Ready for Business).

-Abertay did not reserve any contracts for supported businesses in the period covered by this report, and presently there are no contracts in place with a supported business.
+There were no contracts for supported businesses in the period covered by this report, and presently there are no contracts in place with a supported business.
 Opportunities will continue to be explored and identified as part of future contract strategies.